Vaishnavduraphe1010/Demand-Forecasting-Inventory-Optimization/README.md

+# Demand Forecasting and Inventory Optimization

-# Introduction:
+### Introduction:
-This Project aims to predict inventory levels of a retail store by forecasting accurate demand.
+In this project, we start by gathering historical sales data, customer orders and economic trends.
+Then, we used Random forest Regressor model for demand forecasting.
+Then, we used the forecasted to optimize inventory levels by implementing strategies like reorder points, safety stock, and economic order quantity (EOQ) calculations.